lauris/awesome-scala/README.md

 * [Squeryl](https://github.com/squeryl/squeryl) - A Scala DSL for talking with databases with minimum verbosity and maximum type safety.
 * [Activate](https://github.com/fwbrasil/activate) - Pluggable object persistence in Scala.
 * [Scala ActiveRecord](https://github.com/aselab/scala-activerecord) - ORM library for scala, inspired by ActiveRecord of Ruby on Rails.
-* [PostgreSQL and MySQL async](https://github.com/mauricio/postgresql-async) - async database drivers to talk to PostgreSQL and MySQL in Scala.
+* [PostgreSQL and MySQL async](https://github.com/mauricio/postgresql-async) - Async database drivers to talk to PostgreSQL and MySQL in Scala.

 ## Web Frameworks